Latina stars JLo and Shakira say Super Bowl halftime performance will be 'message of unity'

 Miami's stunning rise in recent decades as a cultural hub and a global destination has been credited to Latinos who have settled there in large numbers over the last half century, from Cuban Americans in the early 1960s to Venezuelan, Colombian, Dominican and Puerto Rican communities.

 The two stars admitted they never imagined when they were young girls, they would one day perform at the Super Bowl.
-Lopez, who is Puerto Rican, grew up in the Bronx, New York and Shaquira in Barranquilla, Colombia.
+Lopez, who is Puerto Rican, grew up in the Bronx, New York, and Shakira in Barranquilla, Colombia.
 “I think it’s a palpable example that everything is possible and that we have to dream big and fight with discipline and hard work,” Shakira said.

 Shakira, 42, is a three-time Grammy winner who is especially remembered for her performances at the 2010 and 2014 World Cups.
 She's building her second tuition-free school for low-income students in her hometown of Barranquilla.